-The following article is excerpted from a talk given by Lewis Richmond in his Tricycle online course, Aging as a Spiritual Practice.
-Find out more about this exploration of growing older as a pathway to insight and psychological growth at learn.tricycle.org.
+This article is excerpted from a talk given by Lewis Richmond in his Tricycle online course, Aging as a Spiritual Practice.
+Join Richmond on October 27 for a live virtual workshop exploring growing older as a pathway to insight and psychological growth.

 It’s an inescapable truth that we all grow old and die.
 I’m in my seventies now.
 (If you decided to click and read this article, you may also be well along in your years.)
 Even though I started studying Buddhism as a very young man, the profundity and depth of the teachings really began to hit home for me as an older person.
 I came to realize that aging is the essence of what the Buddha taught.
 He said that we need to live our lives in accordance with reality—not in accordance with opinions, speculations, or doctrines.
 Aging is reality.

 Not too long ago, I was at a lecture given by a Tibetan lama.
 In the middle of the talk, the lama said that one of the simplest and most important teachings he got from his teachers was that “dharma is reality.”
 Afterward, I asked him what he meant.

 “Well, I travel all around the world and people will come and sit at my feet and listen to everything I say.
 Sometimes they host big events for me and banquets,” he told me.
 “And none of that is dharma.
 That’s not reality.
 Reality is impermanence.
 Reality is change.”

 My own teacher, Shunryu Suzuki Roshi, once said a very similar thing.
 After he gave a talk at Tassajara Zen monastery in California, a student raised his hand.
 “You know,” the student said with some distress, “you’ve been talking on and on about all these complicated Buddhist teachings, and really, I don’t understand anything that you’re saying.
 Is there something you can tell me that I can understand?”